How to get started in the project

 Signing the Charter (Optional)¶

-Step 3: Understand our framework¶
+Step 3: Understand our organizational framework¶

 Step 4: Familiarize yourself with general information about the Project¶

-Of course, we want to make sure you know what we do, and what our mission is!
+But first, we want to make sure you know what we do, and what our mission is!
 First, make sure you read our mission statement, which we’ve put down below:

 In terms of the platforms we use, we’ve provided brief descriptions of each below.